 It was July 2014 when I escaped from an abusive psychiatrist.
 I recall my initial thoughts—I will not get through this.
 I must be the only person who has ever been duped like this.
 I’m such a loser.
 And finally, I will take this to my grave.
-My abuse was eight yeas ago so I can tell you that you can get through this and you can get past it.
+My abuse was almost ten yeas ago so I can tell you that you can get through this and you can get past it.
 I am living proof that it is possible, and in this article I will attempt to show you how to survive and thrive after therapist abuse.

 The first thing I want you to hear is this—YOU ARE NOT ALONE.
 The second thing is this—IT IS NOT YOUR FAULT!
 If you think you were a willing participant, IT IS STILL NOT YOUR FAULT!
 The power imbalance between you and the professional makes it impossible for you to provide consent.
 Any misconduct is always the responsibility of the professional.
 Period.

 What I needed in those early days, weeks and months after I stopped going to the therapist were people who could listen and relate, trusted women I could talk to who had been through a similar experience and who had come out on the other side.
 I wanted to know that I was not the only one in the universe this had happened to.
 If others had fallen victim, then maybe it wasn’t my fault.
 Maybe there was nothing wrong with me.